Gerry is clerked primarily by Lee Johnson, Jennifer Pooler and Jubeda Begum.

 Historic first ever case in the Supreme Court considering the extent of an ombudsman’s powers to award compensation and ‘name and shame’ a doctor before the assembly in Northern Ireland.
 Case had potentially far reaching and expensive implications for medical practitioners and their defence organisations.
 Gerry was brought on board for the General Practitioner due to his expertise in clinical negligence practice in England and Wales and to make a forensic comparative analysis between the Ombudsman’s award and compensation levels in clinical negligence cases. - R (on application of Delezuch / Duggan) v The Metropolitan Police & Others [Court of Appeal]

-Gerry has been retained by Gloucestershire Police in the Inquiry’s ongoing investigation in to the former Bishop of Gloucester, Peter Ball, who was cautioned in the early 1990’s but went on to be imprisoned following a later review.
-There is a vast amount of material which Gerry has reviewed relating to the historic investigation.
-Substantive hearings which Gerry will lead on for the Force are expected during 2017. - J v Dr G [High Court 2016]
+Gerry acted for Gloucestershire Police in the Inquiry’s investigation into the former Bishop of Gloucester, Peter Ball, who was cautioned in the early 1990’s but went on to be imprisoned following a later review.
+There was a vast amount of material which Gerry reviewed relating to the historic investigation. - J v Dr G [High Court 2016]

 Gerry successfully defended a GP in a high value High Court clinical negligence trial.
 His client was accused of delaying diagnosis of subarachnoid haemorrhage.
 The case required detailed analysis of medical literature and skilled cross-examination on complex expert evidence.
 Gerry was publicly praised in the judgment for his “quickly exposing” the flaws in the Claimant’s expert evidence.